Improve Handwriting:

 Frequent Breaks

-If your child tires easily or becomes distracted, then let them have a quick break instead of plowing through and risking deteriorating handwriting.
+If your child tires easily or becomes distracted, then let them have a quick, focused break instead of plowing through and risking having their handwriting deteriorate further.

 A good use of a break time would be to do some gross motor exercises (especially shoulder exercises), fine motor exercises, or getting some water to drink.

-You could also try some on-the-spot aerobic exercises - these fun brain breaks, designed by a fellow therapist, could help spark your child and give them the boost they need to focus on handwriting after a break.
+You could also try some brain breaks specifically designed for the classroom.
+These can help spark your child to focus on handwriting after a quick, active break.

 Pick Your Battles